 If you have an especially long growing season (tropical zones), then you may wish to add space between your habanero-type plants.
 This will give the plants enough room to mature and grow bushy with the extra growing season.

 Perhaps just as important as pepper plant spacing are plant companions.
 We wrote a post dedicated to this topic, but here are a few options for what to plant near your peppers.

-Chives.
+- Chives.
 Another easy-to-grow herb, chives are happy to be planted nearby your pepper plants.
 They don’t grow too tall and can help deter certain types of flies.
 Keep in mind that chives are perennial in most zones.

 I hope you found this article useful for your pepper plant spacing in the garden this season.
 Let us know if you have experimented with smaller or larger spacing and how it worked for you.
 Thanks for reading!